hannahwhy/archivebot-dockerfiles/README.md

 # Dockerfiles for ArchiveBot components

 This repository contains Dockerfiles for running [Archive Team ArchiveBot](https://github.com/ArchiveTeam/ArchiveBot) components.
-These Dockerfiles were developed with the goal of running ArchiveBot components on [CoreOS](https://coreos.com/), but should be applicable to any Docker deployment.
+These Dockerfiles were developed with the goal of running ArchiveBot components on [CoreOS](https://coreos.com/).

 At present, this repository contains a Dockerfile for ArchiveBot's downloader pipeline.